-The Council has invested in putting in place a new clear and coherent framework for managing and monitoring performance.
+The Council invested in putting in place a new clear and coherent framework for managing and monitoring performance.
 Extensive work was undertaken in 2022/23 to develop a much improved performance system utilising a system known internally as I-Plan.
 I-Plan is now being used by the authority to report both performance, risk and projects.
-This has become embedded across the authority during this year and has seen access for both officers and members to access performance data.
+This has become embedded across the authority since implementation and has seen access for both officers and members to access performance data.